SDK » Documentation » Graphics

-SynthEdit supports two types of windows.
+SynthEdit supports three types of windows.

 These are the plain regular windows as used in most applications.
 They are always rectangular and always obscure any window 'behind' them.